bevacqua/scourge/README.md

 ### `scourge(directories, options)`

-Scans the provided directories and any sub-directories for JavaScript or CSS files, fixing references according to the provided manifest.
+Scans the provided directories and any sub-directories for JavaScript, CSS, and Jade files; fixing references according to the provided manifest.

 Option      | Description
 ------------|--------------
- `baseUrl`  | The base url to detect, defaults to `/` `basePath` | Relative base path that matches `baseUrl`, defaults to `.`
+ `baseUrl`  | The base url to detect, defaults to `/` `basePath` | Relative base path that matches `baseUrl`, defaults to `.` `map`      | Object mapping paths to replace with replacement paths

 ## CLI